AC Corrosion on Buried Pipelines

 Mitigation Strategies

-AC corrosion occurs at small coating holidays on well coated pipelines when the pipeline suffers from induced AC voltages.
+AC corrosion occurs at small coating holidays on well-coated pipelines when the pipeline suffers from induced AC voltages.
 As a result, an important part of the AC modeling and mitigation effort is to identify AC volts and calculate AC current densities.
 The primary method to determine AC current density is to calculate the current density for a circular holiday by combining equations for resistance and surface area of the circular disk with Ohm’s Law.

 Where: